-Okra (Abelmoschus esculentus) Oregano (Origanum vulgare) Ox-Eye Daisy (Chrysanthemum leucanthemum) Pak Choy (Brassica chinensis) Pansy (Viola x Wittrockiana) Passion flower (Passiflora spp.) -- vegetable flavor, often used as a garnish Pea blossoms (Pisum sativum) -- the flower called "sweet pea" is poisonous Peony (Paeonia lactiflora) Perennial peanut (Arachis glabrata) -- flowers taste like peanuts, good lawn alternative or ground cover in subtropical areas Perennial Phlox (Phlox paniculata) -- other species of Phlox (such as annual or creeping phlox) are not edible Pineapple Guave (Feijoa sellowians) Pineapple sage (Salvia elegans) -- minty, spicy flavor Pomegranate (Punica granatum) Primrose (Primula vulgaris) Pumpkin blossoms Punica granatum (pomegranate) Pot Marigolds (Calendula officinalis) -- petals; remove bitter white base Quince -- flowers have a mild almond taste; eat in moderation Radish (Raphanus sativus) Red clover (Trifolium pratense) -- dry for tea Rose (Rosa spp.) -- remove white bitter base of the petal.
+Okra (Abelmoschus esculentus) Oregano (Origanum vulgare) Ox-Eye Daisy (Chrysanthemum leucanthemum) Pak Choy (Brassica chinensis) Pansy (Viola x Wittrockiana) Passion flower (Passiflora spp.) -- vegetable flavor, often used as a garnish Pea blossoms (Pisum sativum) -- the flower called "sweet pea" is poisonous Peony (Paeonia lactiflora) Perennial peanut (Arachis glabrata) -- flowers taste like peanuts, good lawn alternative or ground cover in subtropical areas Perennial Phlox (Phlox paniculata) -- other species of Phlox (such as annual or creeping phlox) are not edible Pineapple Guave (Feijoa sellowians) Pineapple sage (Salvia elegans) -- minty, spicy flavor Pomegranate (Punica granatum) Primrose (Primula vulgaris) Pumpkin blossoms Punica granatum (pomegranate) Pot Marigolds (Calendula officinalis) -- petals; remove bitter white base Quince -- flowers have a mild almond taste; eat in moderation as they contain small amounts of cyanide as all plants in the apple family do Radish (Raphanus sativus) Red clover (Trifolium pratense) -- dry for tea Rose (Rosa spp.) -- remove white bitter base of the petal.

 Rosemary Safflower (Carthamus tinctorius) Sage (Salvia officinalis) Savory (Satureja hortensis) Scarlet Runner Beans (Phaseolus vulgaris) Scented Geraniums (Pelargonium species) -- flower tastes like the smell of the leaves Sesbania bispinosa Sesbania grandiflora Signet marigold (Tagetes signata) -- eat in moderation, may be harmful in large amounts Snapdragon (Anthirrhinum majus) -- bitter flavor, usually used as a garnish Squash blossoms Strawberry flowers Fragaria × ananassa Summer savory (Satureja hortensis) Sunflower